jonathan-warkentine/horiseon-code-refactor/README.md

     3. Consolidated selectors ".online-reputation-management img", ".social-media-marketing img", and ".search-engine-optimization img" to one selector ".main-section img"
     4. Consolidated selectors ".online-reputation-management h2", ".social-media-marketing h2", and ".search-engine-optimization h2" to one selector ".main-section h2"
     5. Removed the "footer" class and replaced the selector with a direct "footer {}" tag in place of the ".footer {}" class tag
+    6. Replaced class "benefits" for our aside with the semantic element selector "aside {}"
+    7. Consolidated ".lead-generation", ".benefit-brand", and ".cost-management" classes with a single, shared class, ".benefit-section"
+    10. Consolidated ".lead-generation h3", ".benefit-brand h3", and ".cost-management h3" classes with a single, shared class, ".benefit-section h3"
+    9. Consolidated ".lead-generation img", ".benefit-brand img", and ".cost-management img" classes with a single, shared class, ".benefit-section img"